Wildlander-mod/wildlander-mod.github.io/_12Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy).md

 Analyzing liquids with an alembic grants elemental archetype XP and some alchemy XP.

+## Solutions

 There are a lot different kinds of liquids - one for each elemental archetype.
-They are categorized into six tiers based on potency.
 The naming of the liquids is < name > sa < potency > for trivia - the translations of these items come from <https://www.imperial-library.info/content/alphabetical>

 Name | Archtype | Translation
 --|--|--